RedisLabs/redislabs-docs/content/ri/installing/install-k8s.md

     href: /docs/install/activating/
 aliases: /ri/install/install-k8s/
 ---
 In this walkthrough, we will install RedisInsight on [Kubernetes](https://kubernetes.io/).
-This is an easy way to use RedisInsight with a [Redis Enteprise K8s deployment](https://github.com/RedisLabs/redis-enterprise-k8s-docs).
+This is an easy way to use RedisInsight with a [Redis Enterprise K8s deployment](https://github.com/RedisLabs/redis-enterprise-k8s-docs).

 ## Create the RedisInsight deployment

-Below is an annotated yaml that will create a RedisInsight deployment in a K8s cluster.
+Below is an annotated YAML file that will create a RedisInsight deployment in a K8s cluster.

 1. Create a new file redisinsight.yaml with the content below